This tutorial features the Feast Plugin, which enhances and extends your theme to improve SEO, pagespeed, accessibility and user experience.

 No matter how well you categorize your posts, or visually organize you categories, the search bar is always going to be the easiest way for readers to find the content they want.

-Add a "search" block to the Modern Recipe Index, and styling it like the homepage:
+Add a "search" block to the Modern Recipe Index wherever it makes the most sense for you.

 Also make sure to add placeholder text to the search block.